-- O When is a boat a boat?
+- When is a boat a boat?

-- O When is a floating building a building?
+- When is a floating building a building?

-- O When is floating building a boat?
+- When is a floating building a boat?

-House Boats - Need
+Houseboats - Need

 The Housing and Planning Bill includes a requirement for Local Housing Authorities (a function carried out by our districts) 'to consider the needs of people residing in or resorting to their district with respect to the provision of (inter alia) places on inland waterways where houseboats can be moored'.
 The Authority will monitor the Bill and work with Local Housing Authorities (our districts) on this issue.